patricia-haumer/Investigating-Gender-bias-in-Music-Recommendation-Systems/data/README.md

 # 📁 Data

-This folder contains the datasets used in the project **Unheard Voices: Investigating Gender Bias in Music Recommendation Systems**.
+This folder contains the datafiles used in the project **Unheard Voices: Investigating Gender Bias in Music Recommendation Systems**.
 The data is derived from both **Spotify** and **Last.fm** platforms and includes gender-enriched metadata for fairness analysis.

 ---